Levator Syndrome

 Diagnosis of Levator Syndrome

 Physical examination can exclude other painful rectal conditions (eg, thrombosed hemorrhoids, fissures, abscesses).
 Physical examination is often normal, although tenderness or tightness of the levator muscle, usually on the left, may be present.
 Occasional cases are caused by low back or prostate disorders.
-Other causes of pelvic pain (eg, cancer) must be ruled out.
+Other causes of pelvic pain (eg, cancer) must be excluded.
 In most cases, a distinct cause of levator syndrome is not identified.

 Treatment of Levator Syndrome